 If you don't want to bother to run Linux to test, be sure that you at least:

 Test your pages under Firefox for your platform.

 Specify alternative fonts for your web pages.
-For example, don't just select a font like "Arial" in your design.
-Specify alternatives as well, should Arial not be available, like "Helvetica" and a final fallback, something generic like "sans-serif".
+For example, don't just use a font like "Arial" in your design.
+Provide a generic fallback like "sans-serif", should Arial not be available.
 If you don't know how to do this, please see my article on choosing fonts for more information.